chmerdon/GradientRobustMultiPhysics.jl/README.md

 - solves 1D, 2D and 3D problems in Cartesian coordinates
 - type-treed finite elements (scalar and vector-valued)
     - H1 elements (so far P1, P2, MINI, CR, BR, and currently only in 2D also P2B, P3)
-    - Hdiv elements (so far RT0, BDM1, RT1 in 2D and 3D)
+    - Hdiv elements (so far RT0, BDM1, RT1 in 2D and 3D and currently only in 2D also BDM2)
     - Hcurl elements (so far only N0 in 2D and 3D)
 - finite elements can be broken (e.g. piecewise Hdiv) or live on faces or edges (experimental feature)
 - grids by [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl) in principle allow for mixed element geometries in the grid